kfrankc/kfrankc.github.io/_posts/2019-03-07-jekyll-masonry.md

 ### Using Breakpoint

-Minimal Mistakes utilizes a tool called [Breakpoint](http://breakpoint-sass.com/) for organized media queries.
+MM utilizes a tool called [Breakpoint](http://breakpoint-sass.com/) for organized media queries.
 At a high level, Breakpoint allows you to quickly define variables to hold the media query.
 This enables you to generate variables that account for different devices and orientations.

 I made several Breakpoint variables to adjust the width of my `grid__items` class, which wraps each of my portfolio items.